LSL197/data_jobs_project/README.md

 # Introduction

-This project was build as a capstone project for my SQL course on my hourney to become a data analyst in order to demonstrate my skills in writing queries to abtain information of databases.
+This capstone project is part of my journey to becoming a data analyst, developed during my SQL course.
+The main goal is to show my skills in writing SQL queries to pull and analyze data from databases.
-The main goal of this project is to annalyze the top paying jobs for Data Analyst, skills in high demand and their average salary, and where high demands meets high salary.
+In this project, I focus on finding the top-paying jobs for Data Analysts, figuring out which skills are in high demand, calculating the average salaries for these skills, and discovering where high demand meets high salary.
+I hope to provide valuable insights into the Data Analyst job market, highlighting the skills that offer the best financial rewards.

 SQL Queries?
 Check them out here : [project_sql folder](/sql_load/)

 # Background